saka-labs/near-ft-transfers/AUDIT.md

 ### 3. **TODOs in Production Code**
 **Locations:**
-- `src/index.ts:7` - "TODO: This should not use memory in production"
+- `src/index.ts:22` - "TODO: This should not use memory in production"
-- `src/index.ts:22, 44` - "TODO: validate accountId should be a valid account and already deposited funds"
-- `src/executor/index.ts:254` - "TODO: handle memo"

 **Impact:**
 - Incomplete features